Rizwan-Ishaq/SocialGraphPage/index.md

 <h3 id="source_of_the_data">Source of the Data</h3> [Top](https://rizwan-ishaq.github.io/SocialGraphPage/#)

 To obtain data for this project this, we have relied on Wikipedia to provide a list with names.
-The names for out network originates from the four Wikipedia-lists of philosophers throughout history listed alphabetically[^xxx].
+The names for out network originates from the four Wikipedia-lists of philosophers throughout history listed alphabetically[^xxx][1](#references).
 The lists are very inclusive.
 In the analysis we have encountered persons not usually associated (at least primarily) with philosophy.
 That be people more commonly associated with politics (Vladimir Lenin, Leon Trotsky, Benjamin Franklin), science (Isaac Newton, Hans Christian Ørsted, Nikolau Copernicus), psychology (Sigmund Freud, Carl Jung) and writing (Fyodor Dostoyevsky, Marcel Proust, C.S.
 Lewis).
 We have chosen to keep these people in the list - both because it, to us, show how the world history in intertwined among all different fields of human culture, thus making the analysis deprived, if we were to remove them, and also because the term "philosopher" is not necessarily a strictly defined term.
 If someone by their acts or writings have help spark new ideas or the mind of forthcoming people, is he or she not a philosopher?
 We are not the ones who are to settle that question.
 But we have chosen to regard every influential individual in the lists as a philosopher.

 <h3 id="convenient_binning_of_the_data">Convenient Binning of the Data</h3> [Top](https://rizwan-ishaq.github.io/SocialGraphPage/#)